George Berkeley famously asked the philosophical question, “If a tree falls in a forest and no one is around to hear it, does it make a sound?”

 What is a target audience profile?

-A target audience profile is a detailed breakdown of a specific type of customer you’re trying to reach with your marketing strategies.
-Depending on your business goals, products, and customers, you might create several different audience profiles to represent the types of people you’d like to engage.
+A target audience profile is a detailed breakdown of a specific type of customer you’re trying to reach with your marketing efforts.
+Depending on your business goals, products, and target customers, you might create several different target audience personas to represent the types of people you’d like to engage.

-More specifically, a target audience profile might include demographic characteristics and data such as:
+More specifically, a target audience profile might include demographic data and characteristics such as:

 - Education level